gatech-epic-power/epically-powerful/docs/source/pages/tutorials.md

 ## Before You Start - Resources You'll Need

-Everything you need to get your Epically Powerful system up and running is in the [Parts Picker](PartPicker), which will be discussed more below.
+Everything you need to get your Epically Powerful system up and running is in the [Part Picker](PartPicker), which will be discussed more below.
 However, we assume that you will have access to basic mechatronics and related items, such as:

 * Keyboard + Mouse
 * Monitor
 * Soldering iron + solder
 * Wiring supplies (heat shrink tubing, wire cutters + strippers, soldering flux, dupont jumper wires, 24-28 gauge spare wire)

-## First Steps - Get your gear
+## First Steps - Get Your Gear
 Before you dive into the tutorials and using Epically Powerful, it's important you decide exactly what you will be working with.
-The [Parts Picker](PartPicker) can help you determine what specific devices fit your use case.
+The [Part Picker](PartPicker) can help you determine what specific devices fit your use case.
 The key components that you will need to decide on (and the compatible options that we've incorporated) are listed below:

 1) **Computer** (Raspberry Pi, NVIDIA Jetson Orin Nano)
 2) **Power source** (drill battery, LiPo battery, power bank for separate computer power if desired)
 3) **Actuator** (CubeMars AK-Series, CyberGear Micromotor, RobStride)
 4) **Sensors** (Microstrain IMUs, MPU9250 IMUs)

-## Set Up Your Microcomputer
+## Set Up Your Single Board Computer

-To begin this step, you'll need your microcomputer and an SD card.
+To begin this step, you'll need your computer and an SD card.

-In this step, you'll set up the hardware, OS, and software for your microcomputer.
-You should follow the instructions on the [Microcomputers](Computer) page, which will include information for both Raspberry Pi and NVIDIA Jetson Orin Nano set up.
+In this step, you'll set up the hardware, OS, and software for your computer.
+You should follow the instructions on the [Single Board Computers](Computer) page, which will include information for both Raspberry Pi and NVIDIA Jetson Orin Nano set up.

 By the end of this step, you should have a functioning computer with Epically Powerful installed, ready to interface with your physical robotic components!
 Then, continue on with the steps below.